pwall567/resource-loader/README.md

 ## Background

 There are many contexts in which the use of relative URLs to locate resources is important.
-In a web page, any `href` attribute is resolved relative to the URL of the page itself (_i.e._ if the document's URL is `http://kjson.io/testing/abc1.html`, then `href="abc2.html"` resolves to `http://kjson.io/testing/abc2.html`).
+In a web page, any `href` attribute is resolved relative to the URL of the page itself (_i.e._ if the document&rsquo;s URL is `http://kjson.io/testing/abc1.html`, then `href="abc2.html"` resolves to `http://kjson.io/testing/abc2.html`).
 In JSON Schema, a `$ref` property is resolved relative to the containing schema.
 The use of relative references means that bundles of resources can be packaged together and retain their ability to cross-reference each other.